Role of the group

 - sustaining and increasing ecosystem benefits

-The committee reports to the Ministerial Marine Science Group and has four delivery areas each with a working group: science alignment, data monitoring and assessment, economic growth, and communication.
+The committee reports to the Ministerial Marine Science Group and has four cross-cutting strategic areas each with a working group: science alignment, data monitoring and assessment, economic growth, and communication.

-Current members are senior representatives of government departments which fund marine science, devolved administrations and bodies which provide marine science:
+Current members are senior representatives of government departments which fund marine science, devolved administrations and the main bodies which fund, provide and use marine science:

 - Agri-Food and Biosciences Institute (AFBI)